- Religious Freedom

 The King is a Buddhist and Upholder of religions.

-A person shall enjoy full liberty to profess [a] religion, religious sect or creed, and observe religious precept[s] or exercise a form of worship in accordance with his or her belief; provided that it is not contrary to his or her civic duties, public order or good morals.
+A person shall enjoy full liberty to profess a religion, and shall enjoy the liberty to exercise or practice a form of worship in accordance with his or her religious principles, provided that it shall not be adverse to the duties of all Thai people, neither shall it endanger the safety of the State, nor shall it be contrary to public order or good morals.

-(1) Being a monk, novice, Brahmin priest, or clergy;
+(1) being a Buddhist monk, Buddhist novice, ascetic or priest;